AddressFinder/addressfinder-woocommerce/readme.txt

 == Description ==

-The AddressFinder plugin for WooCommerce adds verified address autocomplete capability to the shipping and billing address fields of your online store.
+The Addressfinder plugin for WooCommerce adds verified address autocomplete capability to the shipping and billing address fields of your online store.
 The plugin suggests verified addresses to your customers as they type and then auto-fills the address elements into the appropriate fields on selection.

 This plugin aids in validating the addresses of your customers before they place their order on your store, maximising your data quality and limiting misdeliveries costs resulting from incorrect address entry.

 = Get Verified Addresses =

 No more mistakes.
 Save verified addresses straight from your checkout to your database.
-The AddressFinder address database is the most comprehensive address dataset in Australia and New Zealand.
+The Addressfinder address database is the most comprehensive address dataset in Australia and New Zealand.
 Our addresses are directly verified by authoritative sources such as Australia Post, New Zealand Post, and more.
-When AddressFinder suggests a postal address, you can be sure that it is accurate and that your delivery is heading to the right place.
+When Addressfinder suggests a postal address, you can be sure that it is accurate and that your delivery is heading to the right place.

 = Access the latest addresses =

 Leave the hard work to us.
-The AddressFinder address database is refreshed monthly so you can rely on the data being available and up to date.
+The Addressfinder address database is refreshed monthly so you can rely on the data being available and up to date.
 Our data sources provide us with the freshest data so customers living in new developments or multi-dwelling apartments will still be able to validate their addresses.

 = No programming required =